 Spend A day In Isla Mujeres

 We spent a day getting off the mainland and heading to the paradise shores of Isla Mujeres.
-There are plenty of tours that includes the ferry trip to the island, beach club access, lunch, all-inclusive drinks, a stop at the main town and a spot of snorkelling.
+There are plenty of tours that include the ferry trip to the island, beach club access, lunch, all-inclusive drinks, a stop at the main town and a spot of snorkelling.
 The water is so clear, and a luminous shade of aquamarine.
 We spotted plenty of colourful fish and worked up an appetite for a big lunch of tacos, salads and cocktails.

 I first visited Isla Mujeres 4 years ago and it’s fair to say it’s increased in popularity.
 Yet, it’s still got a great hippie vibe, with golf carts and bikes the only transport on the streets, colourful murals on the walls and a main street filled with independent eateries.
 If you fancy staying a few days on the island, check out my guide to where to stay in Isla Mujeres.